-Monthly Feature Story-March 2018-Doll Festival(Hina-matsuri)
+Monthly Feature Story-March 2018-Doll Festival("Hina-matsuri")

-Cultural Tips – Doll Festival (Hina-matsuri)
+Cultural Tips – Doll Festival ("Hina-matsuri")

 The doll festival is said to have begun in the Heian Period, which started in 794 and ended in 1185.
 It was a time when people believed that dolls had the power to drive away evil spirits.

-Who buys them and when?
+Who buys the dolls and when?

 In January and February these dolls are splendidly displayed for sale in department stores and doll shops.